Saturday, February 8, 2025

 *Sorry, digital photos in an aspect ratio similar to 127 film do NOT qualify (nor do any other digital photos).

-Less than a month till 127 Day!
+One month till 127 Day!

 No fees, no competition, just a friendly virtual community joining together to make 127-format photos on